We may earn money or products from the companies mentioned in this post at no extra cost to you. Thank you for supporting the work we do.

 The download is free, and many of the services are of no charge to users, but that is not the entire picture for those who are using the app for their legal needs.
 There are limited fees associated with the app, and they may be small enough that many users will not be put off by them.
 When compared to true legal fees, the cost for the app is nothing.

 The app offers assistance in many categories, including drafted letters that you use to get money back from your landlord.
 Although the app is free to use, it will charge you $3 per month or $36 per year.
-The chatbot is not available for Android users, so only iOS users can benefit from it.

 How Much Does DoNotPay Cost?